stellarsquall/chef-fundamentals-lab_day2/01_apache_lab/README.md

 ## Getting setup

-_This lab should be completed within the Centos 7 training environment provided by your instructor._
+_This lab should be completed within the CentOS 7 training environment provided by your instructor._

-* Log in to the centos machine using an ssh client.
-In most cases your terminal or powershell should have ssh available.
+* Log in to the CentOS machine using an SSH client.
+In most cases your terminal or PowerShell should have SSH available.
   * Ask the instructor for connection details if needed.
   * You'll need to select a text editor to modify files with.
    * These editors are preinstalled, or you can install your own: